mjmarsh/QGIS_Plugins/README.md

 - Heatmap: creates raster for input vector layer
 - MMQGIS: Set of Python plugins for manipulating vector layers (Geocode, convert geometries, etc.)
 - Openlayers Plugin: OSM basemap
+- qgis2web: generates a web map from your current QGIS project, either as OpenLayers or Leaflet.
+It replicates as many aspects of the project as it can, including layers, styles (including categorized and graduated), and extent.
+- Photo2Shape: Analyze geotagged photos/images and create point shapefile from them.
 - Raster Terrain Analysis: Raster based analysis
 - Road Graph: Solves shortest path from-to
 - Spatial Query: Allows for spatial queries on vector layers